Bidziilla/ACNH-ToolKit/README.md

 **How do I use this?**
 > That's easy!
 Just go to the releases page, download the file, and put it in "switch/.overlays" on your SD card.
 It doesn't get more simpler than that!

+**Text2Item does not work!
+Why not?**
+> This issue has been worked on in the newest build.
+However, it was pointed out by user orc4ow that certain sys-modules may cause certain cheats to not work as intended.
+(This seems to only affect cheats that write to HEAP).
+Try disabling them and then try again.

 **Something isn't working!
 What's did I do wrong?**
 > Chances are, it's an error on my part.
 Please reach out to me here, or on my YouTube page if you are having an issue so I can guide you through it.
 Thanks!